GoogleCloudPlatform/firebase-extensions/firestore-palm-summarize-text/POSTINSTALL.md

 ## About the models

-The extension uses the [PaLM API](https://developers.generativeai.google/guide/palm_api_overview) to generate responses.
-Each of the models supported by the API has its own metadata, please check the [PaLM API documentation](https://developers.generativeai.google/models/language#model) for more information on the capabilities of your chosen model.
+The extension gives you a choice of PaLM API provider

+- The Vertex AI PaLM API: For more details on the Vertex AI PaLM API, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview)

+- The Generative Language for Developers PaLM API [PaLM API](https://developers.generativeai.google/guide/palm_api_overview).

+- Gemini (TODO(?): documentation link pending)

 ## Handling errors